 Check weather forecast

 Even the easiest hike can be dangerous if the weather suddenly changes.
-A weather check beforehand is a must.
+A weather check in advance is a must.
 It is best to obtain weather reports from several sources and compare them with each other.

 Time pressure and excessive speed can affect safety just as much as a lack of breaks or an unexpected change in the weather.
-Careful and attentive hiking in harmony with nature and one's own abilities is therefore paramount.
+Mindful and attentive hiking in harmony with nature and your own abilities is therefore the top priority.

-Choose the right pace: It is better to walk one step slower, but safely.
-Especially at the beginning of a hike, people often start walking too fast.
-The appropriate pace always depends on the abilities and physical condition of the weakest member of the group.
+Choose the right pace: So it's better to walk a step slower, but safely.
+People often set off too quickly, especially at the start of a hike.
+The right pace always depends on the ability and fitness of the weakest member of the group.
 Too fast a pace or tiredness can also impair surefootedness and concentration.
 This often leads to falls or injuries.

-Stay on marked trails: You should not underestimate the alpine terrain: You are only safe if you hike along the marked paths.
+Stay on marked trails: You should not underestimate alpine terrain: You are only safe when you hike along marked paths.
 Shortcuts or routes through pathless terrain are not a good idea for beginners.
-Only experienced hikers should do this, and only if your loved ones know where you are going and can locate you with GPS.
-Shortcuts increase the risk of disorientation, falls or rockfalls.
-Steep snowfields can also be dangerous - if in doubt, turn back.
+Only experienced hikers should do this and only if your nearest and dearest know where you are going and can locate you using GPS.
+Shortcuts increase the risk of losing your bearings, falling or falling rocks.
+Steep old snowfields can also be dangerous - if in doubt, it is better to turn back.

 Long-distance hiking trails in Europe: 90 routes, all countries

-Regular breaks: A rolling stone gathers no moss, but this does not apply to hikes in the mountains.
-Regular breaks not only serve to relax, but also to enjoy the landscape.
-In addition, your body needs enough fluids and food to maintain its performance and concentration.
+Regular breaks: if you rest, you rust, but this does not apply to hiking in the mountains.
+Regular breaks are not just for resting, but also for enjoying the scenery.
+Your body also needs enough fluids and food to maintain its performance and concentration.

-Respect for animals & nature: One thing is obvious: without intact nature, there is no hiking pleasure.
-Therefore: Don't leave any litter behind, avoid noise and stay on the marked paths to leave plants and animals untouched.
-You should keep your distance from cows, calves and sheep on alpine pastures.
-Attention: Special care should be taken with young animals.
-If you are travelling with a dog, keep it on a leash.
+Respect for animals & nature: One thing is obvious: you can't enjoy hiking without unspoilt nature.
+Therefore, don't leave any rubbish behind, avoid noise and stay on the marked paths to leave plants and animals untouched.
+Keep your distance from cows, calves and sheep on alpine pastures.
+Caution: Take particular care with young animals.
+If you are travelling with a dog, keep it on a lead.

-Turn back in good time: In the mountains, storms can often come out of the blue.
-Therefore, you should also keep a close eye on the weather during the hike and check the weather on your smartphone every now and then.
-If a thunderstorm is approaching, you should stop the hike and seek shelter in a hut in good time.
-Quickly leave exposed areas such as peaks, ridges, exposed areas or solitary trees.
+Turn back in good time: In the mountains, thunderstorms can often come out of the blue.
+You should therefore keep a close eye on the weather during your hike and check the weather on your smartphone from time to time.
+If a thunderstorm is approaching, you should abandon the hike and seek shelter in a hut in good time.
+Quickly leave exposed areas such as summits, ridges, exposed surfaces or isolated trees.
 If this is no longer possible, please note the following: Remove your rucksack with electronic items or metal equipment from your body and adopt a crouching position with your feet closed.
 In such an extreme situation, keep calm and persevere!

 Emergency behaviour on the mountain

-Warning signs such as shortness of breath, racing heart or nausea should be taken seriously.
-It is best to stop the hike and turn back or get help.
+You should take warning signs such as shortness of breath, palpitations or nausea seriously.
+It is best to abort the hike and turn back or call for help.
 But what happens if an accident or fall occurs in alpine terrain?
-The most important thing in an emergency: stay calm, get an overview of the situation and injured person, and set the rescue chain in motion.
+The most important thing in an emergency is to keep calm, get an overview of the situation and the injured person and start the rescue chain.

-Alpine emergency numbers: If you are in mountain distress, dial the Austrian alpine emergency number 140.
+Alpine emergency numbers: If you are in distress in the mountains, dial the Austrian Alpine emergency number 140.
 If there is no reception, you can use the emergency call function on your mobile phone.
 This emergency call goes to 112 (Euro emergency call).
-First switch off your mobile phone and, when you switch it on again, immediately enter 112 instead of the PIN code or press the SOS button.
+To do this, first switch off your mobile phone and when you switch it on again, immediately enter 112 instead of the PIN code or press the SOS button.

-Send an Alpine distress signal: If you don't have a mobile phone at hand, you can use an alpine distress signal to draw attention to yourself.
-The signal can be visual (e.g. torch) or acoustic (e.g. whistle): give visible and audible signals 6 times a minute, pause for a minute and repeat until there is a response.
+Send an alpine emergency signal: If you don't have a mobile phone to hand, you can draw attention to yourself with an alpine distress signal.
+The signal can be emitted visually (e.g. torch) or acoustically (e.g. whistle): emit visible and audible signals 6 times a minute, pause for a minute and repeat until a response is received.

 Satellite phone: Also highly recommended is the ultra light and ultra small Garmin inReach 2 Mini Satellitentelefon.
 It is a compact and lightweight satellite communicator and allows two-way messaging and interactive SOS worldwide.
 You can also share your location with your loved ones at home, anywhere in the world, at any time.